 Additionally, assistance and consultation is provided upon request anytime there is a departmental need.
 Call 474-2436 for information.

 UWF departments and mailers are responsible for budgeting and accounting for postage expenses, preparing mail in accordance with USPS rules and regulations and this Postal Guide, addressing mail correctly and submitting mail with the properly completed UWF Postal Charge Memo.
 Mail must be properly addressed and the return address must include the department/office name.
 Organizations and departments should use this guide for preparing all mail and follow the procedures outlined.

 They are also responsible for informing all departmental employees about essential things they need to know about mail rules and requirements.
 Each department should also designate someone as an authorized agent to sign for accountable mail for their department and staff.

 Departments changing locations or wishing to change mail pickup and delivery areas should coordinate with UWF Postal Services before changes are made in order to insure a smooth transition.
 If employees leave, transfer or change locations UWF Postal Services must be notified at 474-2436.

 Additionally, departments are responsible for determining the disposition of mail for employees who have moved or transferred, and advising the employee to notify potential mailers of their new address.
 New employees should be advised not to have personal mail sent to the University address.

 Returning and forwarding First Class mail.
 Strike through or cover the University’s address (with label or marker), but not the individual’s name.
-Write “return to sender” with a reason, or “forward to” and the new address.
+Write “return to sender” with a reason, or “forward to” and the new address on the mail.
 Also mark out the barcodes on the front and back with a black marker.

 Pages on this Topic